VectorInstitute/FL4Health/examples/fedprox_example/README.md

 The server has some custom metrics aggregation and uses Federated Averaging as its server-side optimization.

+### Weights and Biases Reporting

+This example is also capable of logging results to your Weights and Biases account by setting `enabled` to `True` in the `config.yaml` under the `reporting_config` section.
+You'll also need to set the `entity` value to your Weights and Biases entity.
+Once those two things are set, you should be able to run the example and log the results to W and B directly.

 ### Running the Example

 In order to run the example, first ensure you have the virtual env of your choice activated and run